vaultpollen/operation_kill_command/README.md

 - Put rest timer buttons on each exercise (customizable)
 - Add a page for manual log entries
 - Add a page for instructions
+- Consider repurposing the more complicated concepts with Python and Django or Flask